jesseylin/IsingRNN/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+---
+This repo is for the rewrite of the code for my undergraduate senior thesis (see https://github.com/jesseylin) in Julia.